How our supporters have helped us: case studies

 Trusts and charitable foundations provide vital funds that enable us to continue our work on improving cat welfare and help us work towards our key aims.

-While some have supported our work in general, others have provided funds towards specific projects – from refurbishment of local rehoming centres, to helping implement neutering schemes in localised areas.
+While some have supported our work in general, others have provided funds towards specific projects – from the refurbishment of local rehoming centres to helping implement neutering schemes in localised areas.

 Below are just a couple of examples of how long-term benefactors have supported Cats Protection, and how you can get involved.

 Petplan Charitable Trust funding for Paws Protect domestic abuse service

 Petplan Charitable Trust is the charitable arm of Petplan Insurance and has been a regular supporter of Cats Protection branches in recent years.
 The Trust has now generously funded our Paws Protect cat fostering service which supports cats and owners through domestic abuse.
 For many victims, leaving violent relationships is made impossible as they cannot bear to lose their pets or put them at risk.
 Very few local authorities provide facilities for boarding pets and most domestic abuse refugees are unable to accept cats.